 We are doing our best to keep up with extremely high demand for our affordable spay/neuter services.
-For the next several weeks we will be implementing temporary measures to help manage this demand and serve as many patients as possible.
+We have implemented temporary measures to help manage this demand and serve as many patients as possible.

-To manage the extraordinary volume of appointment requests, we will open our spay/neuter request form on this page every Tuesday at 10 AM.
+Our spay/neuter request form will open every Tuesday at 10 AM.
 We will accept appointment requests on Tuesdays until we have reached our capacity for the upcoming week.

 Animal Humane Society Veterinary Centers offer high-quality, low-cost services with fees on a sliding scale based on income.
-Review our sliding fee scale for eligibility and a complete list of prices.
+Review our sliding fee scale for eligibility and service prices.

 What to expect